 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.

-Another benefit of working in HVAC is almost zero student debt.
+Another advantage of a career in HVAC is almost zero student debt.

 According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 per year.
-By comparison, the standard student debt for a bachelor’s degree is $25,921.
+A community college is usually around $5,000 annually.
+In comparison, the standard student debt for a bachelor’s degree is $25,921.

-As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Some jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.
+As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+Some jobs may need more time and resources than others, so the number of calls you can go on may vary.

 In addition to owning your own business, there are several other ways to advance your career.
 These include: